actusfrf/actus-userguides/ACTUS-Rshiny-demo/UserGuide.md

 * EITHER with the remote public ACTUS server at https://demo.actusfrf.org:8080
 * OR     with the local dockerized ACTUS server on your workstation - reached at http://host.docker.internal:8083

-## Steps to install the Standalone Workstation "dockerized" version of the Demo
+## Steps to install and configure the Standalone Workstation "dockerized" version of the Demo
 1. Having Docker Desktop installed on your workstation is a prerequisite.
    *  This software enables you to run and manage docker containers and docker images on your workstation.
    *  It is free software and available on macOS, MS Windows and linux workstations.
-1. Pull a docker container image for the mongodb database with the command:
+1. Pull a docker container image for the mongodb database from the public dockerhub repository with the command:
    *  $ docker pull mongodb/mongodb-community-server:6.0-ubi8
    *  The demo is tested with this version; but is likely to work with other versions
    *  mongodb-community-server is free downloadable software from mongo; they publish docker images for all versions.